-The experience design concentration would focus on the macro-level where students will learn to design, fabricate, and apply interdependent/integrated technologies, media, and environments to create live events and experiences that effectively achieve a desired purpose or effect.
+The experience design concentration focuses on the macro-level.
+You'll learn to design, fabricate, and apply interdependent/integrated technologies, media, and environments to create live events and experiences that effectively achieve a desired purpose or effect.

-The studio classes will be project-based, emphasize collaboration, deal with real audiences and clients, and be inherently interdisciplinary.
-Problems and projects would focus primarily on the design and production of media and technologies, show control, and settings that shape the experiences within these spaces (rather than the design of the actual physical spaces themselves).
+The studio classes are project-based, emphasize collaboration, deal with real audiences and clients, and are inherently interdisciplinary.
+Problems and projects focus primarily on the design and production of media and technologies, show control, and settings that shape the experiences within these spaces (rather than the design of the actual physical spaces themselves).

-The Experience Design Studios will be open to students from other departments (art, digiCOM, music, audio music production, music business, and theatre, or other majors).
-Examples of projects could include working with music, audio and music production, music business or theatre to design the technologies and other elements necessary to stage live concerts or musical theatre, designing marketing or PR events for internal clients (e.g. marketing communications, admissions, or student life) or external clients (e.g. area non-profit events, trade shows, or marketing events), or designing and developing interactive-themed entertainment or educational experiences (e.g. theme parks or museums).
+The Experience Design Studios are open to students from other departments (art, digiCOM, music, audio music production, music business, and theatre, or other majors).
+Examples of projects include working with music, audio and music production, music business, or theatre to design the technologies and other elements necessary to stage live concerts or musical theatre, designing marketing or PR events for internal clients (e.g. marketing communications, admissions, or student life) or external clients (e.g. area non-profit events, trade shows, or marketing events), or designing and developing interactive-themed entertainment or educational experiences (e.g. theme parks or museums).

-For their concentrations, students would take a minimum of four classes (12 credits), at least three studio classes chosen from their concentration.
+The concentration requires a minimum of four classes (12 credits), with at least three studio classes chosen from the concentration.

 - IEXD 430 Experience Design Studio I (3 credits, can be repeated for credit) Every Fall.
 Prereq.
 IEXD 333 Experience design or permission of the instructor.